 Getting into video but don’t have the looks of a Hollywood star or the physique of Sports Illustrated?
-Never fear, with these seven simple tricks you can make yourself light years more attractive and dynamic on camera.
+Never fear.
+You'll be pleased to know that being confident on camera doesn't come naturally for most people.

 1. Wear a jacket